- Gartner made many false proposals about HANA, but without declaring how much money they take from SAP.

 Gartner has a Magic Quadrant for databases but does not differentiate the database types in any way, as the following graphic indicates.

 Gartner creates a fictitious category called ODMS operational database management systems, as it is too lazy to analyze the different categories of databases.

-It places Hadoop, which is a Big Data database in the same category as relational databases and the same category as every other database type.
+It places Hadoop, a Big Data database, in the same category as relational databases and the same category as every other database type.

 Gartner places non-relational databases into a relational database magic quadrant and does not even differentiate the database in question from the vendor.
 Instead, they simply note the vendor on the Magic Quadrant; the database goes unmentioned.

-This would mean gaining access to the databases in question and creating a laboratory environment including all the skill sets to do so.
+This would mean gaining access to the databases in question and creating a laboratory environment including all the skill sets.
 Very few companies do this.